 - Provide encouragement and motivation to clients to continue and persevere with their job search

 - Input new ideas or suggestions to widen or improve job search success

-- Identify where the client may benefit from additional training or coaching and feed this back to the Freedom Project manager (Johnny Bushell)
+- Identify where the client may benefit from additional training or coaching and feed this back to the Freedom Project manager

 - Report back to the FP Manager with any questions or issues they are unable to deal with

-To register your interest in becoming a Skills Mentor, please visit How to apply.
+If you would like to become a Skills Mentor, please visit How to apply.